ARteapartedelarte/MarkerBasedAR/README.md

 # MarkerBasedAR
-Markerbased AR - Vuforia - Unity
+Markerbased AR - Vuforia – Unity

+Scan the marker and view an animated Samurai in AR.

+Marker Image :